rmsk2/moreorless/readme.md

 On an unexpanded system 384 KB (48 8 KB blocks) of RAM are managed by `Moreorless`.
 There would be an additional 64 KB (eight 8 KB blocks) available which have been excluded as a reserve for future extensions.
 When a RAM expansion cartridge is present the memory available to `Moreorless` is increased to 640 KB.
+I hope I can keep the overall length of the code below 32KB which would allow to keep the 8K block starting at $8000 as a window to map in some sort of  yet unspecified extension code.

 # Remarks